 Why more and more divorced men and women are choosing to be eternally engaged.

-Fourteen years ago, when I was first divorced, I had a mission: I was going to find another husband.
+Several years ago, when I was first divorced, I had a mission: I was going to find another husband.
 I was 41 and not getting any younger, and back then I thought marriage equated to a real family (whatever that means).
 I thought being married meant stability and happiness.
 Boy, was I wrong.